 - Remove the employee's toll call authorization and obtain any calling cards.
 See 85.41.

-- Update departmental personal computer accounts and passwords, including those which allow remote access to departmental resources.
+- Remove the employee's access to departmental personal computer accounts, including those which allow remote access to departmental resources.

 - Update accounts and passwords for departmental network and systems access.